Jeremie-Beucler/PCBS_spider_bias/README.md

 	random_hori_move = random.randrange(-5,6,5)
 ```

-The stimulus also had to rotate in the horizontal direction it was going to.
+The stimulus also had to rotate in the horizontal direction it was going to, for the movement to be more realistic

 ```
 degree_rotation = random_hori_move